Edinburgh to Glasgow point-to-point, 1984. Adrian Stott starter

 That was the end of the article and it looked gloomy but it was run again in 1984, organised this time by Sri Chinmoy and one of Bill Stoddart’s predictions was proved to be accurate – Don Ritchie did break the record when he won from Dave Taylor and the ‘always up for a challenge’ Colin Youngson in third place.
 The race report plus Colin’s recollections of the event are below

-It took place on Sunday, 3rd June, 1984. the organising club was Sri Chinmoy Athletic Club, Scotland.
+It took place on Sunday, 3rd June, 1984 over 50 miles. the organising club was Sri Chinmoy Athletic Club, Scotland.
 Their president was the well known Scottish poet, short story writer and novelist Alan Spence; and their treasurer Adrian Stott, a very experienced and popular ultra-distance runner who later in 1999 became British 24 hour champion and as a GB International, eighth in the European event in 2000.
 The Sri Chinmoy organisation promotes running as a way of self expression and fulfilment.
 ‘Runners are Smilers.’
 Most competitors did not always live up to this motto during this particular event, however, at least until they finished.
 The route started (to avoid traffic) at 7:00 am from Meadowbank Stadium in Edinburgh and followed the A89 past Broxburn, Bathgate, Airdrie and Baillieston before finishing in George Square, Glasgow.

 There were sixteen finishers.
 Don Ritchie of Aberdeen AAC won easily in five hours three minutes 44 seconds.
 Second was Dave Taylor of Hunters Bog Trotters in 5:24:37; third Colin Youngson, (Aberdeen AAC), in 5:28:15.
-These were followed by Dave Francis (Fife AC – 5:41:49); Stephen Demepsey (Livingstone – 5:418); Ian Goodwin (Pitreavie – 5:49:57); Robin Thomas (HBT – 5:51:53) and Brian Iddon (Chorley – 5:58:18).
+These were followed by Dave Francis (Fife AC – 5:41:49); Stephen Dempsey (Livingstone – 5:418); Ian Goodwin (Pitreavie – 5:49:57); Robin Thomas (HBT – 5:51:53) and Brian Iddon (Chorley – 5:58:18).
 The others were James Zarei, Graham Flatters (Dundee Hawkhill Harriers), Jimmy Shaw, John Taylor (Greenock Wellpark), John Keogh (EAC), John Lannigan (Maryhill Harriers), Bob Meadowcroft and Tim Musson (ESH).
 Only three starters did not complete the course.

 Basically Don Ritchie went off with Dave Francis and the reached five miles in 30:03.
 By ten miles (58:53) Don was almost two minutes clear and he continued to extend his lead remorselessly right to the end.
 While other fast starters faded, Colin Youngson , who had been seventh at five miles took until almost 20 miles to catch Dave Francis.
 They stayed together until 30 miles and then Colin moved into second place.
 However he ran out of steam and had lost more than eight minutes to Dave Taylor by the time they passed 45 miles together.
 ‘Doive Toiler’ then kept going impressively while Colin struggled in.
 The weather had been slightly too cool but refreshingly damp and the organisation very efficient indeed.